cutandjoin/cutandjoin.github.io/index.md

 ### June 28, 2025
 - Version 2.0.0.0 released

-For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">forum</a>.
+For detailed update informaon, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.